Strengthen Customer Experience To Lead Amidst Change

 Being open to feedback with a two-way customer dialogue

 3. Integration Across Marketing, Sales, Customer Service, and Leadership

 The number one enemy of excellent customer experience is the lack of integration between various customer facing business divisions and leadership.
 What we’ve diagnosed with both Fortune 1000 clients as well as aspiring start-ups, are siloed divisions without strategic alignment, and even worse, actual competitiveness between divisions.
 The most basic way to enhance customer experience is to deliver on the same promises across every division.

 4. Measurement - Don’t Assume Your Customer’s Experience

 To be a top performer in CX it is imperative to be fanatical about measuring customer data.
 You cannot assume what bothers your customers, especially now.

 While many research and survey platforms can take 2-3 months to get results, you can begin to solve problems and get accelerated feedback in these ways:

-Identify and clear away any random experiences; including random content, messaging, emails, and employee
+- Identify and clear away any random experiences; including random content, messaging, emails, and employee attitudes.

-Create Listening Posts such as face-to-face research, monitoring social media, and feedback from front-line
+- Create Listening Posts such as face-to-face research, monitoring social media, and feedback from front-line employees.

 If you can swiftly adopt advanced customer experience disciplines with a focus on digital transformation, you will become more relevant and relatable during times of change.
 Being keenly aware of your customers’ needs and rethinking the expectations they’ll demand means you’ll have an impact on customers that will survive crisis and thrive in the years to come.